First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: Event reconstruction and selection

 \subsection{Electron identification and energy measurement}

 Candidate $\nu_e$ CC interactions are selected from the initial set of vertices by requesting an associated high-energy electromagnetic (EM) shower with a reconstructed energy above 200~GeV and $\tan \theta >$ 0.005.
 The latter requirement is used to reduce the neutral-hadron background.
+It improves the signal-to-noise ratio because leptons from neutrino CC interactions have larger angles, due to higher transverse momenta, than high-energy particles from the neutral hadron background.
 The EM shower is required to start within two films downstream of the vertices.
 The EM shower must have an azimuthal angle, relative to the sum of all other tracks in the vertex, $\Delta \phi > \pi/2$.
 This cut is motivated by the expectation that, for CC interactions, the outgoing lepton and hadrons are back to back in the transverse plane.